 Mercedes E-Class review

-Mercedes has confirmed it will introduce an all-new E-Class in 2016 that is set to feature an interior similar to that found in the stylish new C-Class, as well as the C-Class' lightweight modular MRA platform.
+An all-new E-Class will be launched in 2016, and is set to feature an interior similar to that found in the stylish new C-Class, as well as use the C-Class' lightweight modular MRA platform.
 Be aware that if you buy an E-Class before then you may get a good deal but will miss out on some of the advanced features fitted to this newer model.

 Our choice: Mercedes E220 CDI SE

-In terms of looks, we'd opt for the mid-range AMG Sport as it gets deep front bumpers and distinctive 18-inch alloy wheels.
+In terms of looks, we'd opt for the plush AMG Line as it gets deep front bumpers and distinctive alloy wheels.

 This is a shame, as the E-Class is otherwise exceptionally refined.
 There’s almost no wind noise and tyre roar is well suppressed, Better still, the standard adaptive dampers serve up a supple ride, which help the car soak up bumps that would send a shudder through the Jaguar XF’s cabin.

-Generally speaking, the Mercedes E-Class isn't as sharp or engaging as the BMW 5 Series, but it still feels poised and inspires confidence.
+The Mercedes E-Class feels poised and inspires confidence on the road.
 The steering is direct and naturally weighted, body control is good and there’s decent grip.
 Strong and progressive brakes, a great driving position and good visibility all add to the E-Class’ appeal behind the wheel.
 It's automatic-only too.

 Mercedes ranked ninth in our 2014 Driver Power customer satisfaction survey, meaning it comprehensively beat its fellow Germans, Audi and BMW.
 However, the E-Class dropped 17 places to rank 27th out of 150 cars.